-Study Name Brief Description Planned Sludge Management Strategy Waimea Long Term Wastewater Strategy Strategic study to consider the long-term impact of climate change.
+Study Name Brief Description Planned Sludge Management Strategy Developing a strategy to manage sludge disposal or use from all Wastewater Treatment Plants.
+Will be reviewed every 10 years.
+Waimea Long Term Wastewater Strategy Strategic study to consider the long-term impact of climate change.
 2024/2025 Motueka Long Term Wastewater Strategy Strategic study to consider the long-term impact of climate change.
-2024/2025 In development Inflow and Infiltration Strategy and Programme The Council has planned an annual programme to maintain a consistent proactive approach to this work.
+2024/2025 In development

+Study Name Brief Description Planned Inflow and Infiltration Strategy and Programme The Council has planned an annual programme to maintain a consistent proactive approach to this work.
 Staff are considering development of a strategy to document approach and direction.
-Ongoing Regional CCTV Inspections and Data Capture The Council has planned annual programme to undertake CCTV around the District.
-Data and information gathered with inform renewals and modelling programmes.
-Ongoing

-Study Name Brief Description Planned Health and Safety Assessments and Review The Council is currently focusing on health and safety risks at existing facilities.
+Ongoing Regional CCTV Inspections and Data Capture s and Data and information gathered with inform renewals and modelling programmes.
+Health and Safety Assessments and Review The Council is currently focusing on health and safety risks at existing facilities.
 Each site will be assessed, and it is anticipated that modifications may be needed to mitigate or remove those risks.
 Changes to the way assets are maintained may also be needed.
 Hazard registers for each facility will be developed and reviewed every five years.
 5 yearly commencing 2021/2022